A/B Testing

 Confidence Interval: The range of values expected to contain the true mean of the population.
 For example, a 95% confidence interval is a range of values that the system is 95% sure contains the true mean.
 This gives the range of possible values that seem plausible for the measured goal.

-Probability to Win: Predicts the likelihood that a variant will beat all other participating variants.
+Probability to Win: Predicts the likelihood the variant will beat the control.
 This shows how multiple metrics compare to each other.
 For example, consider a horse racing event: each horse has a generated chance to win posted before a race (i.e., odds of winning), calculated by simulating the race thousands of times.
 This same method is used for your variants to calculate their probability of winning the A/B test.

 Unique Visitors: The number of visitors contributing to the variant.
 A visitor randomly assigned a variant always sees the same variant until the end of the test.
 Besides knowing how much traffic is hitting a page, this metric also helps in determining configuration issues with the A/B test.
 For example, there could be too much traffic going to one variant (typically caused by a segment misconfiguration).